Identification

 - Indication

-Tucatinib is indicated with trastuzumab and capecitabine for treatment of adults diagnosed with advanced unresectable or metastatic HER2-positive breast cancer.
+Tucatinib is indicated with trastuzumab and capecitabine for the treatment of adults diagnosed with advanced unresectable or metastatic HER2-positive breast cancer.
 This includes patients with brain metastases and those who have received one or more prior anti-HER2-based regimens in the metastatic setting.7

 By inhibiting tyrosine kinase, tucatinib exerts anti-tumor activity, reducing the size of HER-2 positive breast cancer tumors.
 In clinical trials, the regimen of tucatinib and trastuzumab showed enhanced activity both in vitro and in vivo when compared to either drug administered by itself.7